-- create and approve this policy with the help of the headteacher and ensure that is adopted correctly throughout the school - ensure the school complies with all equality legislation and that the school's equality objectives complement the Every Child Matters outcomes for children - monitor and evaluate the effectiveness of the equalities plan annually and make any amendments to improve on the plan when and where necessary - nominate a named governor to oversee the implementation of the equalities plan, monitor equality outcomes, and regularly report back to the rest of the governing body - ensure that parents are informed of any incident related to this scheme which could directly affect their child - report to parents, carers, and the wider community on the progress of the school's equality plan through the school prospectus, the school website, and the school's annual report.
+- create and approve this policy with the help of the headteacher and ensure that is adopted correctly throughout the school - ensure the school complies with all equality legislation and that the school's equality objectives complement the Every Child Matters outcomes for children - monitor and evaluate the effectiveness of the equalities plan annually and make any amendments to improve on the plan when and where necessary - nominate a named governor to oversee the implementation of the equalities plan, monitor equality outcomes, and regularly report back to the rest of the governing body - ensure that parents are informed of any incident related to this scheme which could directly affect their child - report to parents, carers, and the wider community in appropriate accessible formats. - Ensure that the school's Admissions Policy does not discriminate in any way. - Ensure equal opportunities in its staff recruitment and promotion practices, professional development programmes and in membership of the governing board.

-The headteacher and senior leadership team
+The headteacher